Joseph Zammit McKeon

 In 2001 he was appointed as the first Chairman of the Malta Transport Authority, a position which he held for a year.

-In 2006 he was appointed as the first Chairman of the Board of Appeal from Awards on Tenders by Local Councils, a position which he held until he was appointed Judge of the Superior Courts of Malta on the 28th January 2009.
+In 2006 he was appointed as the first chairman of the Board of Appeal from Awards on Tenders by Local Councils, a position which he held until he was appointed Judge of the Superior Courts of Malta on 28 January 2009.